scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Example:** AS `ff00:0:110` in ISD `1` is formatted as `1-ff00:0:110`.

-The `ISD-AS number` attribute MUST be present exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field, respectively.
+The `ISD-AS number` attribute MUST be present exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field respectively.
 Implementations MUST NOT create nor successfully verify certificates whose `issuer` and `subject` fields do not include the ISD-AS number at all, or include it more than once.

 **Note**: Voting certificates are not required to include the `ISD-AS number` attribute in their distinguished name.